Hazards of Ignoring Dead Trees: A Guide to Tree Removal

 FAQs

-How do I know when a tree has died?
+How do I know if a tree is dead?

-What are the warning signs of a tree that is diseased?
+What are the signs of a diseased tree?

 Is it safe to remove a tree yourself?